CARING FOR OUR OWN, A WORKSHOP SERIES

 The majority of healthcare workers assume tragedy and emotional exhaustion are part of the role and will not seek out support, however, research indicates most of these same individuals welcome support if it is offered to them.

 A successful peer support program offers a supportive and confidential process that helps individuals minimize guilt, anxiety and stress by beginning the healing process immediately after an event.
 The interventions play a significant part in employee recovery and wellness.

-This multi-phase Caring for Our Own workshop, led by co-developer Dr. Susan Scott in partnership with the Center for Patient Safety, provides healthcare organizations with the knowledge and tools necessary to establish Peer Support teams using Second Victim concepts to address the increasing needs of all healthcare workers.
+This multi-phase Caring for Our Own workshop, led by co-developer Dr. Susan Scott in partnership with the Center for Patient Safety, provides workshop attendees with the knowledge and tools necessary to establish Peer Support teams at their healthcare organization using Second Victim concepts to address the increasing needs of all clinicians.

 ABOUT THE TRAINING WORKSHOP

 Join others from around the world as Dr. Susan Scott presents the research, knowledge and tools you'll need to successfully implement a peer support program at your healthcare organization.

 All facets of the program are designed to support implementation, celebrate successes, and assist with challenges.

 - Two(2) guided collaborative and educational sessions (6 hours total) designed to educate, inform, and train you on why and how to implement a peer-support program; attendees are encouraged to engage and learn from others, participate in in-session breakout groups and interact with the trainers

 - Downloadable reference resources and templates, available during the workshop and continually updated and available for 12-months following the workshop